sureshkannan19/apache-spark-with-java/README.md

 ```
 **Note:** "." at the end indicates current working directory of the cluster.

-After execute that copied jar file using below command
+After copying the jar, execute spark job using below command
 ```
 spark-submit yourjarname.jar
 ```